kelvinphoenixhouse/TAG/stories/Stone.md

 Her consciousness persisted for what felt like an eternity, though only minutes passed.
 Angela’s mind raced between flashes of her family, her friends, and her past life.
 She prayed desperately, asking God how long she would have to endure this torment.
 She even prayed for the executioners, pleading for their redemption.

 Finally, as her awareness faded, Angela felt an overwhelming sense of cold emptiness—a final, chilling reminder of how loveless the day had become.

-The executions continued for hours.
-Chainsaws buzzed relentlessly, their roar punctuated by the muffled cries of mourners.
-The final chainsaw powered off around midnight, leaving a suffocating silence in its wake.

----

-## The Cover-Up

-By the next day, the gymnasium was spotless.
-Operators had dissolved the bodies, ground the bones, and scattered the remains outdoors, ensuring no trace was left.
-The mourners’ cars were sanitized, repurposed, or discarded without a trace of their owners.

-Outside, the funeral procession continued with Secret Service agents driving some of the mourners’ vehicles.
-The former President's motorcade was given prominent placement.
-The public saw only a somber ceremony, unaware of the horrors within.

-The truth of what transpired at Rev. Dr. Duke Stone's phantom funeral was erased—along with the lives of the mourners.
-The orchestrators had partially accomplished their goal: the elimination of Rev. Stone's associates to prevent discussion of his out-of-character and unexplained disappearance.